Clayton Kershaw soaks in All-Star start at Dodger Stadium - NewsBreak

 Kershaw smiled, rose from the dais and grabbed Blake in a protective hug.

-After posing for photos by Blake's father, Kershaw returned to the dugout for the final innings of the Midsummer Classic in a stadium full of fans who adore him just as much as Blake, who does baseball card reviews on YouTube.
+After posing for photos by Blake's father, Kershaw gracefully went back to the dugout for the final innings of the Midsummer Classic in a stadium full of fans who adore him just as much as Blake, who does baseball card reviews on YouTube.

-Kershaw is reminded of what he means to baseball and to Los Angeles during every start he makes at Dodger Stadium, where he is appropriately beloved as a vital piece of a perennial NL powerhouse since 2008.
+Kershaw is reminded of what he means to baseball and to Los Angeles during every start he makes at Dodger Stadium, where he has been a vital piece of a perennial NL powerhouse for the past 15 seasons.

 After nine All-Star selections and six previous appearances in the game, the three-time Cy Young Award winner serendipitously got his first chance to start an All-Star Game in his home park, and he met the occasion by throwing an entertaining, scoreless first inning.